-Instant quinoa oats dosa is my go-to recipe when I am craving my favorite South Indian food and do not have hours or days to plan ahead.
+Instant quinoa oats dosa is my go-to recipe whefn I am craving my favorite South Indian food and do not have hours or days to plan ahead.
 This recipe uses quinoa instead of rice and does not require fermenting of the batter.

-This tried and tested recipe uses quinoa instead of rice making it a great high protein option.
-Plus there is no need to ferment the batter, making it a great meal for busy lifestyles.
+The traditional dosa recipe uses rice and urad dal and requires 6 to 12 hours of fermenting the batter.
+This tried and tested recipe uses quinoa instead of rice and there is no need to ferment the batter, making it a great meal for busy lifestyles.

 Ingredients